adhav07/Cloudflare-Summer-Intern/README.md

 `sudo [./out] [domain name/ip address] [ttl time]`

-Thank you and if you have any questions, kindly email me on adhavsureshkumar@gmail.com.
+Thank you and if you have any questions, kindly email me.
+Mail id: adhavsureshkumar@gmail.com.